strimzi/strimzi-kafka-oauth/examples/README-authz.md

 ### Power User Can Do Anything

-Let's create a configuration for user `bob` who has full ability to manage everything on Kafka cluster `cluster2`.
+Let's create a configuration for user `bob` who has full ability to manage everything on Kafka cluster `my-cluster`.

 First, `bob` will authenticate to Keycloak server with his username and password and get a refresh token.